-Woke up in the middle of the night with a few notification on the phone.
+Woke up in the middle of the night with a few notifications on the phone.
 Two of them, from two renowned makeup brand, literally took my sleep away!
 First one is a mail notification saying, “Happy National Love-Your-Pet Day.
 Are you an animal lover too?
 Give your pet an extra hug and kiss today and… blah blah”.
 The second one is a tweet notification from an hour ago that I missed checking, “Happy National Lash Day, giving you some lashes goals… blah blah!”
 This very ordinary Bengali heart got a little shock.
 Isn’t it Ekushey February, International Mother Language Day?

 Isn’t it suppose to be International Mother Language Day?

 Right now I’m tussled up, my mind is messed up, my desk is messed up and my whole house looks messed up!
 This piece of thought I’m trying to document here can go messed up as well.
-If it does, an early apology🙌.
+If it does, an early apology 🙌

 Just three to four days ago I read an old article written by Amit Basu in Anandabazar Patrika, February’17.
 It was something like this to start, “Does Ekushey February, International Language Day celebrated by all countries?
 No, they don’t and that’s not a fault either.
 If someone doesn’t have a mother tongue what they going to celebrate for?
 Ekushey February isn’t important to them but a pain.
-A pain of child without a mother.
+A pain of a child without a mother.
 Even if they try to cover it up with all their resources but how much they can that will always be a question”.
 I just tried to express a few thoughts of Amit Basu here from his article.
 Otherwise, the whole article was something that you read in a breath.
 I enjoyed reading every word from that article.

 For the past weeks, life has been poorly-cooked hotchpotch without the zing of a fried dry chilly on the plate.
 My blogging life and a few more stuff have been rolling over my head continuously and kept me restless yet unproductive.
 Now when these notifications popped up on my eyes my brain clicked right on the flash of Amit Basu’s article.
-Took me in a deep thought.
+Took me in deep thought.